DA0-DA0/dao-dao-ui/packages/proposal-module-adapter/README.md

 )
 ```

-In the `@dao-dao/dapp` Next.js app, `coreAddress` is fetched via
+In the `@dao-dao/dapp` Next.js app, `proposalModules` and `coreAddress` are
-`getStaticProps` and passed to a common page wrapper component, on each page,
+fetched via `getStaticProps` and passed to a common page wrapper component, on
-and `proposalId` is extracted from the URL parameters.
+each page, and `proposalId` is extracted from the URL parameters.

 ### **3. Use the hook**